side-swifter/2025-2026-Grid-Walkers-Code/README.md

 ## Assets
 - Place images in `assets/` and use relative links in Markdown.
-  - `assets/circle-sticker.png`  ← use your circular logo
+  - `assets/logo-robot.png`      ← robot mark (used in header)
+  - `assets/logo-wordmark.png`   ← team name/number wordmark (used in header)
-  - `assets/robot-hero.png`      ← a hero shot or render of the robot
+  - `assets/robot-hero.png`      ← optional hero shot or render of the robot

 > After moving files, GitHub will render the logo and preview automatically.